blw-ofag-ufag/system-map/README.md

-# 🧭 A system map for the FOAG
+# 🧭 A system map for the Federal Office for Agriculture

 This repository is set up to gather and visualize information about IT systems, the data those contain and their operating organizations in the Swiss agri-food sector.
 You can visually explore this work on the following pages: